HaxSantosh/MyPortfolio/README.md

 # Method 3: Using the standard gh-pages approach (requires git credentials)
 npm run deploy
 ```

+### Deployment Scripts
+The deployment scripts are kept in the `deploy/` directory which is excluded from Git for security reasons.
+If you're cloning this repository, you'll need to set up your own deployment scripts or request them from the repository owner.

+> **Note**: Deployment scripts contain sensitive operations and are not committed to the repository.
+This is a security best practice to avoid exposing deployment workflows.

 Note: Never commit your token to your repository.
 Always provide it via command line or environment variables.